 Luckily, the Pecan tree was spared when the Parker family cleared the land for fields and buildings.
 Since it would have already been a large tree, its shade was probably a welcome relief when they were working in the fields on warm sunny days.

-On one such day, May 19, 1836, when most of the men were out working in the fields, a large party of up to 500 American Indians attacked the fort, killing the five men meant to protect it.
+On one such day, May 19, 1836, when most of the men were out working in the fields, a large party of several hundred American Indians attacked the fort, killing the five men meant to protect it.
 While the men fought, most of the women and children were able to escape through the small back gate that allowed for easy access to the spring (and the woods where they hid).
 In the end, the Indians kidnapped two women and three children.
 Two of the children were Cynthia Ann Parker and her brother, John Parker.

 The Pecan tree must have witnessed the American Indians as they approached and departed the fort less than a mile from where the tree grew.
 And it certainly was a witness to the survivors of the Parker group as they laid to rest the five men who lost their lives trying to save the women and children.
 They were buried a stone’s throw away from the Pecan in what is now called the Fort Parker Memorial Park and Cemetery.

-The Texas Historic Tree Coalition will present the current owners of The Fort Parker Pecan, Tammy and Ricky Rand, with a certificate and proclamation in the spring of 2023.
+The Texas Historic Tree Coalition will present the current owners of the Fort Parker Pecan, Tammy and Ricky Rand, with a certificate and proclamation in the spring of 2023.
 The Rands are familiar with the history of the site, and they understand and appreciate the tree’s significance.
 We thank them for their stewardship and loving care of this majestic tree.